 And like the wingback, this one is also a good option for a sofa centerpiece since it creates both a conventional and a modern appeal.
 Furthermore, you can use this furniture piece in compact offices and living rooms to create an intimate vibe.

 30. Track Arm Sofa

-At the first glance, the track arm sofa seems like a loveseat placed on the base of a square arm sofa.
+At first glance, the track-arm sofa seems like a loveseat placed on the base of a square-arm sofa.
 Such a straight and square frame, coupled with the straight arms, imparts a modern feel to the furniture piece.
 Plus, such an angular silhouette is quite convenient to place against a wall or corner of any room.